arminc/k8s-platform-lcm/README.md

 ### Todo

-* Use docker image name parsing from docker
 * Run as a daemon
 * Provide a web UI
 * Have a helm chart to deploy the app into Kubernetes